Cardiff and Vale College

-Cardiff and Vale College abbreviated to CAVC (Coleg Caerdydd a'r Fro), is a mixed-sex education Further Education college in Cardiff and the Vale of Glamorgan, Wales.
+Cardiff and Vale College (Coleg Caerdydd a'r Fro), abbreviated to CAVC, is a mixed-sex education further education college in Cardiff and the Vale of Glamorgan, Wales.

 The college was formed in September 2011 by the merger of Barry College and Coleg Glan Hafren.
 The merger was a result of the Welsh Assembly Government encouraging colleges in Wales to collaborate so that it could maximise benefits for students.
-Cardiff and Vale College (or Coleg Caerdydd a’r Fro) is the largest college in Wales.
+Cardiff and Vale College is the largest college in Wales.
 The college took control of the Cardiff International Sports Stadium from July 2015 on a peppercorn rent to Cardiff Council.

 In 2015 a new main campus costing £45 million was opened in Dumballs Road, Cardiff, to cater for 4000 students.
 Facilities included 130 teaching rooms, film and dance studios, a theatre, a hair salon and spa and, on the top floor, a public bar and restaurant.